juergenweb/FrontendForms/README.md

 ```

 #### getErrorMessage()
 You can use this method to manipulate attributes of the error message on per field base.
+Returns the error message object for further manipulations.
 ```php
 $field->getErrorMessage()->setAttribute('class', 'myErrorClass');
 ```